UpstreamAB/UpstreamPowerPack/KaseyaVSA/Powershell/README.md

-Placeholder for Kaseya VSA specific Powerhell scripts.
+Placeholder for Powershell scripts specifically designed to be executed with Kaseya VSA.